AlessandroCarella/Visual-analytics/README.md

   the svgs are still dragable by their countourn but it's not the best

+* another kind of implementation of the links was to add a tooltip on hover of the link to show the various kinds of links 2 entities shared

 ## To run the project:
 * install node (developed in node 20.11.1)
 * in the folder of the project run